 - 1. The Contractor's operations are not in compliance with the Delaware MUTCD, the specifications or the Plans. - 2.
-The Contractor's operations are unsafe.
+The Contractor's operations have been deemed unsafe by the Traffic Safety Engineer or District Safety Officer.

-Construction Methods:
+Materials and Construction Methods: